bahaugen/top500vis/README.md

 top500vis
 =========

-Javascript visualization of the top 500 supercomputers This is a final project for COSC 557 and the University of Tennessee.
 Developers: Nick McNutt & Blake Haugen

+We plan to create a webpage using javascript to tell a visual story about the Top 500 supercomputer list that has been compiled every June and November since 1993.

+This is a final project for a Visualization course (COSC 557) at the University of Tennessee Knoxville.